mytigio/SDV_DwarvenExpansionBaseHayCapacityPatch/README.md

-# SDV_Dwarven_Expansion_Base_Hay_Capacity_Patch
+# SDV_DwarvenExpansionBaseHayCapacityPatch
-Adds base hay capacity to the cave animal houses when Base hay Capacity is installed.
+A patch to add a base hay capacity to cave animal houses when Base Hay Capacity is installed.